Meet our Staff

 Jamie has served as Executive Director of the East Jefferson County affiliate of Habitat for Humanity International since 2007, overseeing growth from one to two homes per year to 20+ families annually.
 Her team is currently developing two neighborhoods (20 homes) in Port Townsend, while preparing to break ground on a 138-home mixed income community in Port Hadlock.
 The Mason Street Neighborhood addresses the critical housing shortage impacting businesses and government agencies that employ a wide range of workers, from service sector to professionals making up to 150% Area Median Income.
 She is recognized as a visionary leader in her community who is willing to take calculated risks to move the needle on one of the most intractable and persistent issues negatively affecting quality of life and economic development in her rural community.

-Robert Collins – Director of Construction, Land and Strategy
+Bob Collins – Director of Housing and Community Strategy

 Bob joins Habitat with more than 20 years of experience in program, financial, supply chain and operational management.
 Throughout his diverse career, including leadership roles at Microsoft Corp., Amazon and JPMorgan Chase, Bob led his teams to success through a combination of strategic insight, empathy and transparent management.
 He brings expertise in program improvements, cost-savings, safety and health enhancements, as well as team management to his current role as construction manager.
 From the time he was young, Bob worked on residential remodels and builds with his father giving him an experience for which he is deeply thankful.
 Bob enjoys collaborating with co-workers and is focused on making a people-centric impact at Habitat.